-VIDEO Regulations, Reputation, and Security
+Regulations, Reputation, and Security

-“Nadex is regulated in the United States by the Commodity Futures Trading Commission.
-While this company runs a transparent operation, the binary options industry is generally viewed unfavorably by the wider investment community.”
+Nadex is regulated in the United States by the Commodity Futures Trading Commission.
+This company runs a transparent operation but it is important to understand how these complex products work before trading.

-“Nadex offers accounts for individuals, trusts, and US businesses.
-International users from a select list of countries can also open an individual account at Nadex with a minimum $250 opening deposit.”
+Nadex offers accounts for individuals, trusts, and US businesses.
+International users from a select list of countries can also open an individual account at Nadex with no minimum opening deposit.

-If you want to try it out for free, you can open a demo account to access $25,000 in play money funds.
+If you want to try it out for free, you can open a demo account to access $10,000 in play money funds.
 Opening a demo account requires a name, email address, and phone number.

-Funds are held through accounts at BMO Harris Bank and Fifth Third Bank, two reputable North American financial institutions.
+Member funds are held through accounts at BMO Harris Bank and Fifth Third Bank, two reputable North American financial institutions.

 Types of trades and available investments

-“Nadex offers three types of options trades based on popular underlying assets including stock indices, forex, and commodities.
-Binary options, touch brackets, and call spreads are the only types of trades available at Nadex.”
+Nadex offers three types of options trades based on popular underlying assets including stock indices, forex, and commodities.
+Binary options, knock-outs, and call spreads are the only types of contracts available at Nadex.

-Nadex supports three types of trades:
+Nadex supports three types of trading:

-Economic indicators and events
+- Economic indicators and events

-“Nadex offers a web-based trading platform that works on any computer with an internet connection.
-It also offers a mobile version, also web-based but optimized for a mobile screen.
-A free demo account lets you test it all with no risk and no cost.”
+Nadex offers a web-based trading platform that works on any computer with an internet connection.
+It also offers a mobile version, also web-based, but optimized for a mobile screen.
+A free demo account lets you test it all with no risk and no cost.

 A big downside to Nadex is the lack of a desktop-based platform.
 That is a powerful feature that can give some professional traders an edge with slightly better performance.
 However, every trader that trades on Nadex uses the exact same platform, so you know you have a level playing field.

 The web-platform offers search features to quickly reach any asset you want to buy or sell.
-It also includes a handy box to fund your account without leaving the platform.
+It also includes a handy way to fund your account without ever leaving the platform.
 Similar to buying more chips when you’re down in Vegas, you can top up your account from a debit card or ACH deposit without ever leaving the page.

 Nadex charts are not customizable to the extent you get from some professional-level tools, but it has all of the important information for supported options.